Aravind-Jalda/interview-prep/README.md

 # interview-prep
-Interview Q&amp;As are stored here..
+Interview Q&amp;As are stored here